 There are certain conditions that you, as a landlord, must fulfill before being able to rent your property in Arizona.
 A lease agreement is a legal deed that outlines all that is required for renting out your property.
 Similarly, there are requirements (mandatory and otherwise) that all prospective tenants must fulfill to be able to live on your rental property.

-For the most part, lease agreements in Arizona are flexible in terms of landlord objectives.
-As such, they allow you to dictate certain terms and conditions concerning renting out your property to a tenant.
-On that account, you must clearly aver your conditions within the lease agreement prior to completing the authorization process.
+Lease agreements in Arizona are flexible in terms of landlord objectives.
+They allow you to dictate certain terms and conditions concerning renting out your property to a tenant.
+On that account, you must clearly state your conditions prior to completing the authorization process.

-The validity of a lease agreement in Arizona stands once both parties complete the signing process, and any contract termination must follow the prestructured process.
+The validity of a lease agreement in Arizona stands once both parties complete the signing process, and any contract termination must follow the pre-structured process.
 With each state having its own rules and regulations governing property management, all lease agreements used in Arizona function solely within the state.
-Albeit certain rules are the same in every state, some bits and pieces differ, thus, making each document distinctive.
+Although certain rules are the same in every state, some bits and pieces differ, thus making each document distinctive.

 Free Templates

-Concerning rent due date, there are no specific laws specifying when tenants should pay their rents and an existing grace period in an event whereby a tenant is unable to pay his/her dues.
+Concerning the rent due dates, there are no specific laws specifying when tenants should pay their rent and an existing grace period in an event whereby a tenant is unable to pay his/her dues.

 All tenants must pay their rent at the agreed time by both parties.
 Failure to do so may result in the evacuation of the tenant.
 However, a five-day grace period exists only for manufactured homes, as described in § 33-1414.